wangziqi2013/wangziqi2013.github.io/_posts/2023-01-20-austerecache.markdown

 main memory, and it only contains partial tags (which is much smaller than the full tag, e.g., 16 bits) that could result in false hits.
 The second part of the FP index is moved to a reserved metadata region of the SSD.
-The in-SSD part has the same set-associative organization as the in-memory part, but it stores the full tag as well as the physical pointer.
+The in-SSD part has the same set-associative organization as the in-memory part, but it stores the full tag as well as the back pointers.
 The data region of the SSD is also divided into chunk-sized blocks and organized the same as the FP index.
 Consequently, every entry of the FP index has a corresponding block in the data region, which eliminates the need for physical pointers.